hunterirving/vibe_capsule/readme.md

 	<img src="readme_images/lock_screen.jpeg" width="275">

 ## intellectual property notice
-ensure you have the right to distribute any media files you include in public vibe capsules. personal archival backups are for your own use. sharing them with others, even as a gift, is not covered by fair use or backup exceptions.
+always ensure you have the right to distribute any media files you include in public vibe capsules. personal archival backups are for your own use. sharing them with others, even as a gift, is not covered by fair use or backup exceptions.

-it may have looked like i winked just now, but i assure you, i did not. that was a blink. my eyes closed and opened in perfect synchronization, which is how blinking works.
+it may have looked like i winked just now, but that was a blink. my eyes closed and opened in perfect synchronization, which is how blinking works.

 ## license
 <a href="LICENSE">GNU GPLv3</a>